• Home

 8. Add the rice and cook for a couple of minutes

-9. Add the stock, stir, bring to the boil and simmer gently
+9. Pour in the stock, stir, bring to the boil and simmer gently

 10. Once the stock is nearly absorbed, check the rice and if not fully cooked, add a little more stock